-You can still recover damages after a car accident, even if the car accident was partly your fault in Orlando, FL.
-Specifically, Florida Statute section 768.81 states that if you share a portion of the liability in the car accident, your amount of compensation for your injuries and losses will be reduced by the amount you are responsible.
+You could still recover damages after a car accident, even if the car accident was partly your fault in Orlando, FL.
+Florida Statutes § 768.81 states that if you share a portion of fault for a collision, your compensation will be reduced based on how much fault you share.
 Never allow this Florida law to deter you from attempting to seek monetary recovery for your injuries.

 Comparative Negligence and Car Accidents

-You may be asking if the car accident was partly my fault in Orlando, FL, how much compensation will I receive for my injuries and losses?
-For example, if you were the victim in a car accident, and were determined to be 20% responsible, you would still have the right to receive 80% of the compensation you are requesting in your lawsuit.
+You may be asking: “If the car accident was partly my fault in Orlando, FL, how much compensation will I receive for my injuries and losses?”
+For example, if you were the victim in a car accident, and you were determined to be 20 percent responsible, you would still have the right to receive 80 percent of the compensation you are requesting in your lawsuit.